dtegunov/membranorama/README.md

 If you have multiple point groups, you can move points between them by selecting the points, right-clicking the list, and selecting the name of the group you want to move them to.

 Points can be exported to a tab-delimited text file:
--PositionXYZ: Coordinates in Angstrom, including the offset from the MRC header
+- PositionXYZ: Coordinates in Angstrom, including the offset from the MRC header
--VolumeXYZ: Coordinates in pixels within the tomogram
+- VolumeXYZ: Coordinates in pixels within the tomogram
--Offset: Offset from the original surface
+- Offset: Offset from the original surface
--mXX: Fields of a 3x3 matrix describing the point's rotation, with the Z axis being the surface normal
+- mXX: Fields of a 3x3 matrix describing the point's rotation, with the Z axis being the surface normal

 Similarly, points can be imported from tab-delimited text files with the same field order, or from other Membranorama sessions.

 Point groups have several properties to help with the analysis:
--Name: Click it to start editing, confirm the edit by pressing Enter.
+- Name: Click it to start editing, confirm the edit by pressing Enter.
--Size: The box size in tomogram pixels.
+- Size: The box size in tomogram pixels.
--Color: The default is to have slightly transparent colors, but you can make them opaque by changing the alpha channel value.
+- Color: The default is to have slightly transparent colors, but you can make them opaque by changing the alpha channel value.
--N: Number of points in the group.
+- N: Number of points in the group.
--Visibility: Show/hide all points in a group.
+- Visibility: Show/hide all points in a group.

 Point group depiction:
--Box: Default, cube with an orientation stick.
+- Box: Default, cube with an orientation stick.
--Model: You can load either an OBJ mesh, e. g. exported from UCSF Chimera; or let Membranorama create an isosurface from an MRC volume, e. g. a protein density refined in Relion.
+- Model: You can load either an OBJ mesh, e. g. exported from UCSF Chimera; or let Membranorama create an isosurface from an MRC volume, e. g. a protein density refined in Relion.
--Local isosurface: Makes each point shape unique, representing the isosurface of the sub-tomogram within it.
+- Local isosurface: Makes each point shape unique, representing the isosurface of the sub-tomogram within it.
 Use it to locally sample the density landscape around the points.